Biblical Bowing

 Although bowing to women is not typical (because women are not natively in a place of authority), there are certainly cases where it may be appropriate:

-1Ki_2:13 – Son Adonijah to his Step mother, Queen Bathsheba (Although this was for a bad purpose, it still appears to be socially correct)
+1Ki_2:13 – Son Adonijah to his Step mother, Queen Bathsheba (Although this was for a bad purpose, it still appears to be socially correct as can be seen in the example to Saul to Samuel – although he was wrong, his posture was still correct)

 Gen_19:1 WEB The two angels came to Sodom at evening.
 Lot sat in the gate of Sodom.
-Lot saw them, and rose up to meet them. *He bowed himself [or “worshipped” (CAB) – in Hebrew and Greek] with his face to the earth [* προσεκύνησεν τῷ προσώπῳ ἐπὶ τὴν γῆν],
+Lot saw them, and rose up to meet them. *He bowed himself [in Hebrew and Greek (CAB: “worshipped”)] with his face to the earth [* προσεκύνησεν τῷ προσώπῳ ἐπὶ τὴν γῆν],

 Hospitality is something serious in the Bible!